Mobile Application Testing: 10-Steps Approach

 Mobile testing process

-The increasing competition in mobile application markets has forced developers to create a testing road map before starting an actual sprint.
-A typical end-to-end testing process consists of ten steps that go as follow.
+Increasing competition in mobile application markets has forced developers to create a testing road map before starting an actual sprint.
+A typical end-to-end testing process consists of ten steps that go as follows.

 Step 1.
 Outlining the process

-Before a developer gets to decide which use cases he’ll be testing manually or automatically, it’s better for him to outline the list of all the cases he’s going to test.
-Create a test plan for mobile application with all the use cases you’d like to access, briefly describe the tests you intend to run, and the expected result for the sprint.
+Before a developer gets to decide which use cases he’ll be testing manually or automatically, it’s better to outline the list of all the cases to be tested.
+Create a test plan for your mobile application with all the use cases you’d like to test and then briefly describe the tests you intend to run and the expected result for the sprint.